Pandemic Orders and industry requirements are regularly updated

 People may also become infected by touching surfaces that have been contaminated by the virus, and then touching their eyes, nose or mouth without cleaning their hands.

 Identifying risks to health

-- monitoring expert advice as the coronavirus situation develops (for example, from the Department of Health and Human Services (DHHS))
+- monitoring expert advice as the COVID-19 situation develops (for example, from the Department of Health (DH) – link below)

 - reviewing infection control policies, procedures and practices, to ensure they are effective and are being followed

 - educating and keeping employees up to date on new information